 Vecima generally prices products based on estimates of future production costs.
 If actual production costs are higher than anticipated, our gross margins may be lower than planned.
-In addition, competitive pressures may force them to lower product prices, which may further decrease its margins if Vecima is unable to offset that effect by cost-reduction measures.
+In addition, competitive pressures may force Vecima to lower product prices, which may further decrease its margins if Vecima is unable to offset that effect by cost-reduction measures.
+Recent increases in inflation may result in decreased demand for Vecima products and services and increased manufacturing and operating costs that negatively impact gross margins.
+Because some customer supply contracts provide for fixed pricing or pricing caps Vecima may be unable to raise the sales prices of our products and services to mitigate increased costs.
 If gross margins are reduced with respect to an important product line or if sales of lower-margin products exceed sales of higher-margin products, Vecima's profitability may decrease and our business could suffer.